Sajakhtar/clarity-universe/projects/sip-009-nft/README.md

 ::advance_chain_tip 10
 ```

-We can call the `mint` function in the NFT contract with the default tx-sender, who is also the contract deployer
+We can call the `mint` function in the NFT contract with the default tx-sender, who is also the contract deployer.
+We can check the minted NFT now belongs to the contract deployer using `::get_assets_maps`.
 ```clarity
 (contract-call? .saj-nft mint tx-sender)
 ```